kingzamzon/docs/docs/network/networks/mainnet.md

 :::note
 **STATE OF THE NETWORK**

-Lit V0, the mainnet beta (AKA 'Habanero'), is set to launch on Friday, December 1st.
-Habanero will be the latest version of the Lit Network that will support [ID encrypt](../../sdk/access-control/encryption.md), [user wallets](../../sdk/wallets/intro.md), and [serverless signing](../../sdk/serverless-signing/overview.md).
+Lit V0, the mainnet beta (AKA the 'Habanero network'), is set to launch in December.
+Habanero is a decentralized mainnet designed for application developers building apps in production.
+Habanero will support [ID encrypt](../../sdk/access-control/encryption.md), [user wallets](../../sdk/wallets/intro.md), and [serverless signing](../../sdk/serverless-signing/overview.md).

-The initial DKG will be conducted with subsequent DKGs to follow until the network is stable.
+After the initial DKG is conducted, subsequent DKGs may follow until the network is stable.
 This means that the initial keys that are generated on Habanero **MAY BE DELETED**.
 As such, please do not use Habanero to store real assets until stability has been confirmed.
 Please monitor this page for changes or join the [Lit Builders Circle](https://t.me/+aa73FAF9Vp82ZjJh) for status updates.
 :::

 Main networks should be used by applications that are currently live in production, designed to store live assets.
 Mainnet keys are persistent and will not be deleted.